 The Speedgoat is available in standard running shoe length.
 The heel, midfoot and forefoot are in medium volume.
 It accommodates those with regular foot shape and offers a snug fit to those slightly wide-footed runners.
 This shoe is available in standard widths.

 The outsole of the shoe uses the Vibram Megagrip element that has aggressive lugs and flex grooves, delivering an impressive traction on different surfaces and stability on uneven terrain.
 This material also makes its way to the latest iteration of the Speedgoat.

 The full ground contact construction of the Speedgoat enhances the traction and gives a smooth heel-to-toe transition.

 The injected full-length EVA midsole delivers durable cushioning, delivering a soft underfoot feel and added support.
 It matches to the Balanced Stage Meta-Rocker Geometry that is designed to increase running efficiency.

-The air mesh upper allows excellent airflow, comfort and breathability.
+The air mesh upper allows excellent airflow, comfort, and breathability.
 The no-sew construction delivers a seamless interior that reduces the possibilities of irritation and blistering.
-The welded synthetic overlays and microfiber underlays deliver additional support, comfort and smooth structure.
+The welded synthetic overlays and microfiber underlays deliver an additional smooth support structure.
 This shoe has a ground rubber toe cap that keeps foot well-protected from debris and aberration.